 by Filius Chalo Jere

-Farmers gather half an hour before the programme is broadcast and make sure that their Prime radio is in good working order and has enough power.
+Farmers gather half an hour before the programme is broadcast.
+They make sure that their Prime radio is in good working order and has enough power.
 Anne writes the names of everyone who is present in a register.
 When the programme starts, everyone listens attentively.
 A few farmers are able to write, so they usually take notes.
 However, many farmers, especially women, are illiterate, so they try to remember whatever they hear.

 After the broadcast, the farmers discuss what they have learned and compare it with what they are doing.
 Then they choose what they think they can adopt and make a work plan on how to do so.
 Sometimes they agree to work from one farmer’s field to another as a group.
 In this way, they ensure that they apply the correct technology to every field.
-This process helps to build community amongst the farmers.
+This process helps to build a strong sense of community amongst the farmers.

-Because of this, everyone benefits equally from the radio broadcasts and usually everyone has the possibility of getting higher yields.
+Because of this, everyone benefits equally from the radio broadcasts.
+And usually everyone has the possibility of getting higher yields.
 At harvest time, Anne assesses how much is enough for each farmer’s family and tells COMACO how much surplus can be bought.
 This is an excellent arrangement that ensures the farmers get the correct information for increasing their yields.
 It also makes sure that every farm family has enough to eat and that they earn a decent livelihood by selling the surplus to COMACO.

 Without those big blue Lifeline Prime solar wind-up radios, this would not be possible!